-Things to Consider when You Decide to Separate Leicestershire
+Things to Consider When You Decide to Separate Leicestershire

-Divorce is not same
+Divorce is not the same

 The basic thought of most couples at the time of divorce is not the proceedings.
-They firstly think about their future course on where they would spend the rest of their time, their children and of course, the financial matters.
+They first think about their future course on where they would spend the rest of their time, their children and of course, the financial matters.

 Keeping aside the emotional aspect, the legal side of a divorce is a relatively simple process.
 Though different countries follow different norms, it should be kept in mind that a couple must have been married for more than a year before they can divorce.
 But, there is only one ground for divorce in England and Wales which says that a marriage has irretrievably broken down.
 There are five facts that can be used to show a Court the reasons that can lead to a divorce.
 They are:

-- A spouse has been found committing adultery with another person of the opposite sex and the other happens to discover it and now finds it uncomfortable to go on living together.
+- A spouse has been found committing adultery with another person of the opposite sex, and the other happens to discover it and now finds it uncomfortable to go on living together.

 - A spouse deserted by the other for a continuous period of two or more years.

 The divorce is expected to be granted by the Court only if the Petitioner can establish one of the above-mentioned facts.
 It is all the better if the divorce is agreed before the Petition is lodged with the Court.
-This will ensure that the divorce will go through more quickly avoiding too much of conflicts or disagreements, enabling the separating couple a better chance to agree upon finances and any other arrangements that needed to be made.
+This will ensure that the divorce will go through more quickly avoiding too much of conflicts or disagreements, enabling the separate couple a better chance to agree upon finances and any other arrangements that needed to be made.

 A lot of people realize that a divorce does not just end the marriage but also means that a Court will consider their finances.
 This happens when they take legal advice about their separation.
-It should also be noted that the court cannot consider any agreement reached between a married couples about their finances until a divorce has reached the Decree Nisi stage.
-Not only this, there are a lot of things to consider when it comes to a will which again depend on the Types of Wills.
+It should also be noted that the court cannot consider any agreement reached between a married couple about their finances until a divorce has reached the Decree Nisi stage.
+Not only this, there are a lot of things to consider when it comes to a will which again depends on the Types of Wills.